tsaie79/vk-cmd/README.md

 | Perlmutter (NERSC) | "echo 'shifter --image=godlovedc/lolcow:latest --entrypoint' > $HOME/hostpipe/vk-cmd" |

 ## Use kubernetes API to get information about the cluster
 - Please see `tools/kubernetes-api/readme.md` for details.

-# References
+## References
-The implementation of vk-cmd is based on the mock provider in [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet.).
-The source code of this repo is stored in [vk-cmd](https://github.com/tsaie79/virtual-kubelet-cmd).
-The image of vk-cmd is built by Dockerfile in this repo and refer to [KinD](https://github.com/kubernetes-sigs/kind).
-The image is stored in [dockerhub](https://hub.docker.com/repository/docker/jlabtsai/vk-cmd).
+The implementation of `vk-cmd` is based on the mock provider in [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet).
+The source code of this repository is stored in [virtual-kubelet-cmd](https://github.com/tsaie79/virtual-kubelet-cmd).
+The `vk-cmd` image is built using the Dockerfile in this repository and refers to [KinD](https://github.com/kubernetes-sigs/kind).
+The image is stored in [Docker Hub](https://hub.docker.com/repository/docker/jlabtsai/vk-cmd).